-Colorado State University, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+Colorado School of Mines, Colorado State University-Pueblo and Metropolitan State University of Denver are members of the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 Colorado will host the Forum annual meeting in Boulder, April 24-26, 2019, with the theme "A Place for All?
 Belonging in Higher Education."
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 The Colorado Community College System office and its 13 community college campuses are members, as is Aims Community College.

-Colorado has been the home office location for WICHE and its Mental Health Program since the late 1950s, although initially the program was located within the Department of Psychiatry at the University of Utah.
+Colorado has been the home office location for WICHE and its mental health program since the late 1950s, although initially the program was located within the Department of Psychiatry at the University of Utah.
 WICHE has been actively engaged in Colorado for several years supporting needs assessment, planning efforts for the statewide crisis response system, and behavioral health workforce development.
 The Behavioral Health Program’s activities in Colorado over the past year include the following projects:

 - Development of a comprehensive suicide-prevention strategy for veterans and their families residing in rural areas in partnership with the Veterans Administration Rocky Mountain Mental Illness Research Education Clinical Center.